MicrosoftDocs/win32/desktop-src/Msi/compadddefault.md

 ---
-Description: 'The value of the COMPADDDEFAULT property is a list of component GUIDs from the ComponentId column of the Component table, delimited by commas, that are installed in their default configuration.' ms.assetid: '1bf05680-fcba-4fbb-8f8c-4203a90346ce'
+Description: The value of the COMPADDDEFAULT property is a list of component GUIDs from the ComponentId column of the Component table, delimited by commas, that are installed in their default configuration. ms.assetid: 1bf05680-fcba-4fbb-8f8c-4203a90346ce
 title: COMPADDDEFAULT property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COMPADDDEFAULT property